CatarinaPita/SML5202-2021-Catarina/page3.md

 <p><strong>Direct and Indirect Objects in the Imperative</strong></p>

-<p>When forming a sentence in the imperative that uses direct or indirect object pronouns (DO or IO), the pronouns are attached to the end of the verb.</p>
+<p style="color:Black">When forming a sentence in the imperative that uses direct or indirect object pronouns (DO or IO), the pronouns are attached to the end of the verb.</p>

 <ul>
  <li><p lang="es"><strong>Ejemplo:</strong></p></li>